Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 Primary diagnosis consists of:

-• collecting anamnesis (taking into account symptoms, age, seasonality of exacerbation, family diseases, the presence of other pathologies, etc.);
+• collecting anamnesis (symptoms, age, seasonality of exacerbation, family diseases, presence of other pathologies, etc. are taken into account);

-• visual examination of the patient (palpation of the abdominal cavity, examination of the skin and mucous membranes, probing of the lymph nodes, for example, on the neck, etc.);
+• visual examination of the patient (palpation of the abdominal cavity, examination skin and mucous membranes, palpation lymph nodes, for example, on the neck, etc.);

-During diagnostic tests, the doctor should exclude diseases that are similar in symptomatology to Crohn's disease.
-So, it is necessary to differentiate diseases such as irritable bowel syndrome, acute appendicitis, ischemic and ulcerative colitis.
+During the diagnostic studies The doctor must exclude diseases similar in symptoms to Crohn's disease.
+Thus, it is necessary to differentiate diseases such as irritable bowel syndrome, acute appendicitis, ischemic and ulcerative colitis.

-The patient is referred to undergo the following examination:
+The patient is directed to undergo the following examination:

-• Endoscopic examination is required.
-This examination is necessary both for visual confirmation of the diagnosis and for taking a biopsy (piece of tissue) for examination under a microscope.
-Moreover, it is made in various parts of the digestive tract.
+• Endoscopic examination is mandatory.
+This study is necessary both for visual confirmation of the diagnosis and for taking a biopsy (a piece of tissue) for examination under a microscope.
+Moreover, it is done in various parts of the digestive tract

 • Colonoscopy.
-Allows you to get the most complete picture of the state of the large intestine.
-It helps to identify the presence of ulcers, foci of inflammation and bleeding.
-Probing the colon allows you to examine it completely - from the cecum to the rectum.
+Allows you to get the most complete picture of the condition of the large intestine.
+It helps to identify the presence of ulcers, areas of inflammation and bleeding.
+Probing of the colon allows you to examine it completely - from the cecum to the rectum.

-• Ultrasound examination of the abdominal organs allows you to assess the diameter of the intestinal loops, the presence of free fluid in the abdominal cavity, which helps in the diagnosis of complications (perforation of the intestinal wall with development).
+• Ultrasound examination of the abdominal organs makes it possible to assess the diameter of intestinal loops, the presence free liquid in the abdominal cavity, which helps in diagnosing complications (perforation of the intestinal wall with development).

-• Fluoroscopy.
-The implementation of the techniques is carried out in combination with the use of a contrast agent, on the basis of which it is possible to detect areas of narrowing, granulomas and other types of neoplasms in the area of the small intestine.
+• X-ray.
+The implementation of the techniques is carried out in combination with the use of a contrast agent, on the basis of which it is possible to detect areas of narrowing, granulomas and other types of neoplasms in the small intestine.

 • Laboratory research methods.
-General and biochemical analyzes of blood, urine, analysis and bacterial culture of feces, as well as a detailed immunological blood test are performed.
+General and biochemical blood and urine tests, stool analysis and culture, as well as a comprehensive immunological blood test are performed.

 The main methods of treatment for Crohn's disease should be aimed at reducing the inflammatory process, stabilizing the patient's condition and preventing the development of complications.
-The drugs are selected individually, their effectiveness and patient tolerance are assessed over time.
+The drugs are selected individually, their effectiveness and tolerability by the patient are assessed over time.

 Therapy depends primarily on the severity of the disease.
-It is impossible to assess it by any one indicator, it is necessary to take into account the nature of the lesion of the gastrointestinal tract, systemic manifestations, the presence of exhaustion and the general condition.
+It is impossible to assess it by any one indicator; it is necessary to take into account the nature of the damage to the gastrointestinal tract, systemic manifestations, the presence of exhaustion and general condition.

 The treatment plan includes: